MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CE/Halo1_CE_Readme.txt

   * FIX			Fix for instant respawns when using the OS dedi
   * FIX			Fixed the -path argument being ignored by OS
   * FIX			Fixed the roaming/appdata folders made by OS not being removed on uninstall
+  * FIX [56]	Fixed the team index offset for MP teams for the GBuffer.
+MP teams now start at 10, not 9.
+This is a breaking fix, but I'm not aware of any major MP map releases that used this specific part of postprocessing

 === Version 3.0.3 ===
   * N/A			Nothing you all need to concern yourselves with.
 Go play Halo.